-According to the National Cancer Institute, lung cancer is the leading cause of cancer death in the United States, resulting in in 2013.
+According to the National Cancer Institute, lung cancer is the leading cause of cancer death in the United States, resulting in

 Currently, doctors screen people for lung cancer with an imaging test called a low-dose computed tomography (CT) scan.
 This screening test has been shown to decrease the risk of dying from lung cancer in heavy smokers, the group hardest hit by the disease.